 This will reduce the chances of a fire accidentally breaking out and ruining your meal.
 It’s important to clean your grill at least once a month with soap and water before heating.

 The fire extinguisher can also help with flare-ups.
 A lot of people are not even aware of the dangers of flare-ups, which are quite common when cooking on a grill.
-They happen when fat or grease from the meat drips onto an open flame on your grill, causing it to shoot off huge flames and sparks.
+Flare up happens when fat or grease from the meat drips onto an open flame on your grill, causing it to shoot off huge flames and sparks.

 Grilling food should be done in a well-ventilated area.